Birth centers are…

 Inclusive

-Safe • Evidence-Based • Inclusive • Normal •
+Safe • Evidence-Based • Inclusive • Low-Risk •

 A health care facility for childbirth where the midwifery-led support of physiologic birth and newborn transition are the exclusive model of care.